Heloisag/Heloisag/README.md

 - 😄 Pronouns: She/Her

 - ⚡ Fun fact: I love music and I have a band in my city, that I play drums!
 I love pizza 🍕 and hot dogs🌭.
-- 🎬 I love to watch series and movies, my favorite movie is Star wars and Harry potter.
+- 🎬 I love to watch series and movies, my favorite movies are Star wars and Harry potter.